 Effective inventory management with real-time visibility across your supply chain

-Before implementing an ERP system, companies typically rely on a "master" spreadsheet to review inventory on hand, what's on backorder and estimated margins.
+Before implementing an ERP system, companies typically rely on a "master" spreadsheet to review inventory on hand, what's on backorder, and estimated margins.
 There is little clarity into why certain products are in their warehouse or a breakdown of what is profitable by SKU.
-The spreadsheet (or sheets) do not provide fill and turn rates of inventory, forecasting, or a detailed margin analysis overall and on the item level.
+The spreadsheet (or sheets) does not provide fill and turn rates of inventory, forecasting, or a detailed margin analysis overall and on the item level.
 Without it, you end with satellites of information and no real-time view of what your inventory levels are, and why.

 Empower has helped companies achieve huge reductions in on-hand inventory, increase sales on profitable items, improve margins, reduce stock-outs and overall make more money.